-This policy booklet reflects the requirements of the programmes of study for all our learners at The Ribble Autism School.
-The only dis-application is for those pupils with the most complex and multiple needs who are operating at the earliest stages of development (i.e. from birth up to 5 years).
+This booklet reflects the requirements of the programmes of study for all our learners at The Ribble Autism School.
 It also reflects requirements for inclusion and equality as set out in the Special Educational Needs and Disability Code of Practice 2014 and Equality Act 2010 and refers to curriculum related expectations of governing boards set out in the DofE's Governance Handbook.